gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 - **Fail-open** is a failure mode that permits network traffic to continue even when a device fails.
 It doesn't directly control which devices can connect to a network.
 -  A **jump server** primarily provides secure access to devices in a different security zone but doesn't specifically control network connectivity based on devices' physical addresses.
 - **Common Vulnerability Scoring System** (CVSS) is an industry standard for assessing the severity of security vulnerabilities.
 It provides a technique for scoring each vulnerability on a variety of measures.
+- **Record-level encryption** is commonly used with databases to encrypt individual columns within the database.

 ![OSI Layers & Cyber Attacks](https://i.redd.it/758sb6cyf7we1.jpeg)